durgeshsahu16/SuperMarket-Sales-Prediction/README.md

 -Gradient Boosting Classifier= 88.26 %
 -Bagging Classifier = 53.2 %

-We got a good accuracy of about 52.42 % using the Decision Tree Classifier and Gradient Boosting Classifier which is quite well for the given dataset.
+We got a good accuracy of about 52.42 % using the Decision Tree Classifier and Random Forest Classifier which is quite well for the given dataset.

 ## Libraries Used